ibm-cloud-docs/vpc/bare_metal_server_connect_windows.md

 After you create your Windows bare metal server, you can connect to it by completing the following steps.
 {: shortdesc}

-Windows servers aren't supported for LinuxONE (s390x processor architecture).
+Windows servers aren't supported for LinuxONE s390x processor architecture.
 {: note}

 ## Before you begin